whatvn/php7-51degrees/README.md

+# NOTE:

+The original php extension for **51Degrees** is now supported PHP7, please use that extension instead to have support directly from 51Degrees's people. ( [51Degrees](https://github.com/51Degrees/Device-Detection) ).

 # php7-51degrees

 The origin php extension provided by 51Degrees foundation was built on top of swig, which is currently does not support PHP7.